 - The Great Freelance Debate: Hourly vs. Fixed Rates (Which is Better?) | Bidsketch

 A sweet spot to find yourself in is keeping and growing with a core group of high-quality clients.
 Your income starts to stabilize.
 Plus, you can go out and search for higher paying gigs, with potentially longer lead times, knowing you can pay the bills.
 Here are the best posts on managing your client relationships for long-term success.

 - 5 Key Factors for Success of Long-Term Freelance Client Relationships | Diana Marinova

 - How to build long-term client relationships as a freelancer | Ben Matthews

 There are certain laws to follow for freelance income.
-They’re not difficult, there’s just certain things you’ll need to learn.
+They’re not difficult, there are just certain things you’ll need to learn.
 So, use these resources to prevent common money management mistakes.

 - 4 Finance Documents Every Freelancer Needs | InvoiceBerry

 - Cashflow 101 for Freelancers | Make A Living Writing

 - What You Should Know About Taxes When You’re A Freelancer | TwoCents